Sub-Workflow

 - Workflow Template — dropdown to select which template to run

-- Template Inputs — auto-generated input fields based on the template’s Input Schema
+- Template Inputs — auto-generated input fields based on the template’s Initial Input Schema

 - Expected Outputs — read-only list showing the fields the template’s Return step will produce